A Statement From Microcosm

 Simultaneously, there was understandable friction that I got the credit when we did something right, even if I had little to do with it.
 People wanted to interview me, rather than the collective.
 So there were increasing efforts to make it appear like more of a semi-anonymous group that projected an amorphous image.
 And I think to the public, it created a lot of confusion because we didn’t seem to act consistently or with forethought.
 Instead of pursuing a vision we were following watered-down decision making: Actions were taken once a decision was shaped to no longer be objectionable to any member of the collective, rather than making planned out choices set out to achieve specific goals.

-Within three years of this, we had bankrupted our savings and trudged along on my personal credit cards with people coming and going fast enough that few managers/collective members really understood the gravity of the situation and thought that we always existed in crisis.
+We trudged along on my personal credit cards with people coming and going fast enough that few managers/collective members really understood the gravity of the situation and thought that we always existed in crisis.
 And everyone has their own weird little unresolved personality issues to play out that they hadn’t quite shed, including me.

 Simultaneously, my ex-wife, who had also been an employee until she quit in October of 2006, accused me very publicly of abusing her in our relationship that ended in 2004, in a moment culminated by me being a jerk about spilling ice cream on our couch, having trouble with her drinking habits while I was needing to quit, and a large backlog of self-described “little things.”
 By being vague and using terms like “emotional abuse,” there was further confusion about what actually went on in our relationship and people related it to the worst things that they had suffered, tending to assume I was responsible for things like physical violence or rape.
 While I think her pain was real, I’ve done everything that was asked of me to resolve the situation, and have acknowledged that many times over.
 Rumors and misinformation about what was said or asked of me, and how I had cooperated or not, literally ripped apart the scene.
 And it spiraled out of control, making everyone involved crazier in the end, and not seeming to make anyone feel better.